Generalizations of planar contact manifolds to higher dimensions

 \section{Projective contact manifolds}

 We begin this section with a quick proof of Theorem~\ref{ipisp} which says that an iterated planar contact $5$--manifold is projective.
-See Section~\ref{sec: pobs} for the relevant definitions. \begin{proof}[Proof of Theorem~\ref{ipisp}] The Weinstein page of an iterated planar open book supporting a contact $5$--manifold $(M^5, \xi)$ is a symplectic filling of the planar binding of the open book.
-In the proof of Theorem~4.1 in \cite{Etnyre04a}, the second author has shown that any symplectic filling of a planar contact manifold embeds in a blowup of $S^2\times S^2$, and by possibly blowing up again we can assume that there is at least one blowup.
-But of course such a manifold is symplectomorphic to $\C P^2$ blowup some number of times, which shows that the iterated planar open book above is projective, and hence $(M^5, \xi)$ is projective. \end{proof}
+Recall that an open book for a $(2n+1)$--manifold is called projective if its Weinstein page embeds as a convex domain in $\C P^n\#_k \overline{\C P^n}$ for some $k$ and a contact manifold supported by a projective open book is called projective. \begin{proof}[Proof of Theorem~\ref{ipisp}] The Weinstein page of an iterated planar open book supporting a contact $5$--manifold $(M^5, \xi)$ is a symplectic filling of the planar binding of the open book.
+In the proof of Theorem~4.1 in \cite{Etnyre04b}, the second author has shown that any symplectic filling of a planar contact manifold embeds in a blowup of $S^2\times S^2$, and by possibly blowing up again we can assume that there is at least one blowup.
+But of course such a manifold is symplectomorphic to $\C P^2$ blown up some number of times, which shows that the iterated planar open book above is projective, and hence $(M^5, \xi)$ is projective. \end{proof}

 We now turn to building caps for some projective contact $5$--manifolds.
 Specifically, we will prove Theorem~\ref{projcap} which says that if $(M^5,\xi)$ is supported by an open book whose page embeds as a convex domain in $\C P^2\#_n \overline{\C P}^2$ for $n\leq 4$, then $(M,\xi)$ has a symplectic cap that contains an embedded $\C P^2\#_n \overline{\C P}^2$.